 Puanani Rogers is a cultural practitioner of Hawaiian music and hula, and has done community advocacy work for three decades, working to educate Hawai‘i’s peoples about the ancient knowledge of what an ahupua`a is and how to manage its resources by restoring, protecting and preserving the precious ‘āina and water.
 She has served on the State Environmental Council, the Aha Hui Aloha ‘Āina Council, and several non-profit educational and cultural preservation organizations.
 She is currently president of the Hui Aloha ‘Āina o nā Wāhine o Wai‘ale‘ale Women’s Patriotic League.

 RDK (Doug) Herman

 Dr. RDK (Doug) Herman holds a PhD from the University of Hawai‘i at Mānoa, and served as Senior Geographer at the Smithsonian Institution’s National Museum of the American Indian.
-He has taught university classes on the Geography of Hawai‘i and Geography of the Pacific Islands. view resume
+A Hawaiian-language speaker, he has taught university classes on the Geography of Hawai‘i and Geography of the Pacific Islands. view resume

 © Copyright Pacific Worlds Institute 2020, all rights reserved.